 Fund management operations and compliance executives who spoke with FinOps Report also say that a common defense made by global custodian network managers in retaining their network management teams is that the due diligence they perform is their secret sauce.
 They allegedly do it better and more effectively than their rivals.
 However, as buy-side executives note, in some markets there are only a handful of subcustodians to choose from while in others a single bank might dominate the market.
 “What kind of due diligence can a global custodian do when Citibank is really the only game in town,” quips one fund manager operations director referring to South America.

 Yet another operations director at a fund management firm questions whether a global custodian can actually be trusted to do due diligence on its own branch office.
 Whitehill says that his firm is now being asked by some global custodians — he wouldn’t say which ones — to evaluate their own branch offices to ensure an independent oversight process.
-BNP Paribas, for one, confirmed that it uses Thomas Murray to perform global market intelligence and subcustodian surveillance on 25 out of the 90 markets serviced in which it uses its own offices.
+BNP Paribas, for one, confirms that it uses Thomas Murray to perform global market intelligence and subcustodian surveillance on 25 out of the total of 90 markets serviced in which it relies on its own offices.